flamingocz/manuals/assembly_manual.md

 - Voting is done by raising hands FOR, AGAINST, OR ABSTENTION.
 - Decisions are made by a simple majority (50% +1).

-You can see an example of a quorum that can also be used for meetings in our manual for plenums (post edited on March 3 on the @blokada.fon profile).

 ## Assembly rules:

 - Participants in the assembly must not interrupt one another and must respect every speaker.
 - All speakers have the right to express their views, but they must not belittle the views or personality of other speakers.
 - There must be no shouting comments from the floor, and no dialogue between participants may take place unless the floor has been given.